CookieComputing/mc-discord-admin/README.md

 separate functionality so that it is easy and extensible for other major cloud platforms.

+## Developer Onboarding
+If you want to try and help out the project, that'd be great!
+Please read the [developer's guide](DEVELOPING.md) to figure out how to onboard onto the project.

 ## Contributions
 If for some reason this project tickles your interests, feel free to send a pull request!
 I'll probably review it...